 \subsubsection{MS-COCO 2017}

-The Microsoft Common Objects in Context~(MS-COCO) is a large-scale object detection, segmentation, key-point detection, and captioning dataset.
-We includes COCO2017 in our experiments for SSOD, which includes 118K/5K training validation images along with bounding boxes with 80 object categories.
+The Microsoft Common Objects in Context (MS-COCO) is a large-scale dataset used for object detection, segmentation, key-point detection, and captioning.
+In our SSOD experiments, we utilize the COCO2017 dataset, which includes 118K training and 5K validation images, along with bounding box annotations for 80 object categories.

-\subsubsection{PASCAL VOC 2007-2012.}
+\subsubsection{PASCAL VOC 2007-2012}

-The PASCAL Visual Object Classes (VOC) dataset contains 20 object categories alongside with pixel-level segmentation annotations, bounding box annotations, and object class annotations.
-The official VOC 2007 \texttt{trainval} set is adopted as the labeled set with 5011 images and the 11540 images from VOC 2012 \texttt{trainval} set is the unlabeled data.
-We evaluate on the VOC 2007 test set.
+The PASCAL Visual Object Classes (VOC) dataset contains 20 object categories, along with pixel-level segmentation annotations, bounding box annotations, and object class annotations.
+We adopt the official VOC 2007 \texttt{trainval} set, consisting of 5011 images, as the labeled set, and the 11540 images from the VOC 2012 \texttt{trainval} set as the unlabeled data in this study.
+Our evaluation is performed on the VOC 2007 test set.